-377 5.2 Policy implications
+368 5.2 Policy implications

-Our study suggested several implications for agricultural land use and maize production.
-378 We can solve many uncertain problems in agricultural production by considering the present and 379 predicted near future land-use, economic and climate scenarios.
-For example, agricultural 380 technology development can balance land use change, climate change and maize production due 381 to its positive impact on per unit yield (Rojas-Downing et al., 2017).
-Previous studies suggested 382 that diversification of maize varieties can improve maize resistance to external disturbances 383 384 caused by extreme weather events and human activities (Lin et al., 2008) (Altieri and Nicholls, 385 2017).
-Maize breeding and biotechnology also have the enormous biological potential to increase grain yield (Foulkes et al., 2011).
-Researchers have proven that organic matter enhances 386 underground biodiversity, thereby creating suitable conditions for plant roots (Diaz-Zorita et al., 387 388 1999).
-Moreover, regular training and technical guidance for farmers can improve their risk awareness and ability to deal with the risk (Olesen et al., 2011).
-We suggest that the investment 389 in maize variety and planting technology development should be encouraged to promote the per 390 391 unit yield of maize.
-Indeed, accurate prediction of climate change and rational planning of

-392 planting scale and planting pattern can advance the reasonability of agricultural management393 strategies.
+369 Our study suggested several implications for agricultural land use and maize production.
+We can solve many uncertain problems in agricultural production by considering the present and 370 371 predicted near future land-use, economic and climate scenarios.
+For example, agricultural 372 technology development can balance land use change, climate change and maize production due to its positive impact on per unit yield (Rojas-Downing et al., 2017).
+Previous studies suggested 373 that diversification of maize varieties can improve maize resistance to external disturbances 374 375 caused by extreme weather events and human activities (Altieri and Nicholls, 2017).
+Maize breeding and biotechnology also have the enormous biological potential to increase grain yield 376 377 (Foulkes et al., 2011).
+Researchers have proven that organic matter enhances underground biodiversity, thereby creating suitable conditions for plant roots (Diaz-Zorita et al., 1999; 378 379 Morugan-Coronado et al., 2022).
+And proper agricultural management, such as organic agriculture, residue management and crop rotation, can also improve soil quality(MoruganCoronado et al., 2022).Moreover, regular training and technical guidance for farmers can improve their risk awareness and ability to deal with the risk (Olesen et al., 2011).
+We suggest that the investment in maize variety and planting technology development should be encouraged to promote the per unit yield of maize.
+Indeed, accurate prediction of climate change and rational planning of planting scale and planting pattern can advance the reasonability of agricultural management strategies.

-394 5.3 Advantages and limitations
+387 5.3 Advantages and limitations

-By combining the FLUS and the statistical yield model, this research framework can 395 396 better describe the joint impact of climate change and land use change on maize yield.
-Meanwhile, the framework is flexible and can be used as a general decision-making tool for land 397 398 planning and maize management in different situations.
-This study documented that climate change will positively impact maize yields in the study area, which is consistent with other 399 400 simulation studies (Liang et al., 2019; Pu et al., 2020; Zhang et al., 2017a).
-Since the study area locates in the cold temperate zone, global warming could reduce cold damage and extend the 401 402 growing season, which will benefit maize yields (Zongruing et al., 2007).
-From an optimistic point of view, we expect further improvement in planting efficiency (maize yield) as agricultural 403 404 technology advances and planting management improves in the future.
-Moreover, the effect of human irrigation on maize growth has been excluded by selecting the study area in a rain-fed 405 region.
-406
+By combining the FLUS and the statistical yield model, this research framework can better 388 389 describe the joint impact of climate change and land use change on maize yield.
+Meanwhile, the framework is flexible and can be used as a general decision-making tool for land planning and 390 391 maize management in different situations.
+This study documented that climate change will positively impact maize yields in the study area, which is consistent with other simulation studies 392 393 (Liang et al., 2019; Pu et al., 2020; Zhang et al., 2017a).
+Since the study area locates in the cold temperate zone, global warming could reduce cold damage and extend the growing season, 394 395 which will benefit maize yields (Zongruing et al., 2007).
+From an optimistic point of view, we 396 expect further improvement in planting efficiency (maize yield) as agricultural technology 397 advances and planting management improves in the future.
+Moreover, the effect of human irrigation on maize growth has been excluded by selecting the study area in a rain-fed region.
+398

 This work still has several limitations.
-First, uncertainty in future climate change will 407 impact the simulation accuracy.
-The climate conditions shown by different general circulation 408 models (GCMs) in the same region may be quite different (Liu et al., 2013a; Tatsumi et al., 409 2011).
-The BCC CSM1.1 m model was selected for this study to better eliminate the possible 410 errors in the prediction results.
-Although the BCC has been applied to a number of studies on 411 grain production in northeast China (Pu et al., 2020; Xie et al., 2020), there is still room for 412 improvement.
-Second, existing studies have shown that incorporating remote sensing into 413 414 statistical models can improve forecasting accuracy, especially for large-scale regions (Laudien et al., 2020).
-415 in any other regional studies.
-The simulations help provide scientific guidance for the decision-making of agricultural management.
+First, uncertainty in future climate change will 399 impact the simulation accuracy.
+The climate conditions shown by different general circulation 400 models (GCMs) in the same region may be quite different (Liu et al., 2013a; Tatsumi et al., 401 2011).
+The BCC CSM1.1 m model was selected for this study to better eliminate the possible 402 403 errors in the prediction results.
+Although the BCC has been applied to a number of studies on grain production in northeast China (Pu et al., 2020; Xie et al., 2020), there is still room for 404 improvement.
+Second, existing studies have shown that incorporating remote sensing into 405 statistical models can improve forecasting accuracy, especially for large-scale regions (Laudien 406 407 et al., 2020).

-416 6 Conclusion
+410 6 Conclusion